rizac/eGSIM/static/js/v-components/README.md

 (`v-components/base/plot-div.js`)

-`PLOT_DIV` is the Mixin base class for all Grids of plots This snippet shortly describes how to use BASE_FORM in subclasses.
+`PLOT_DIV` is the Mixin base class for all Grids of plots This snippet shortly describes how to use FormDataHTTPClient in subclasses.
 Given, e.g. a subclass `my-plot-div`:

 ```